Trustless verifiable data infrastructure powered by zero-knowledge proofs

 First, install the vlayer browser extension from the Chrome Web Store (works with Chrome and Brave browsers).
 For more details about the extension, see the Web Proofs section.

-Then deploy the WebProofProver and WebProofVerifier contracts on local anvil testnet:
+Then deploy the WebProofProver and WebProofVerifier contracts:

 cd vlayer